ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2022.md

 In looking back on the past year of Greenwood's development, it was a pleasant retrospective for us as it often takes time to see the span or breadth of the work and effort you put into a goal;  something all the more measurable over time relative to the specific moments you're working on any one particular task.
 Going back even a little bit further than that when the team was thinking about [what sort of technical and mission focused approach to take with the project](https://projectevergreen.github.io/blog/always-bet-on-html/), the trail of PR breadcrumbs and releases over the course of 2021 now helps us realize, all the more tangibly, our vision of Greenwood as a _"faithful" workbench for the web_.

 At the time of that blog post, we were thinking introspectively in regards to not only technical direction, but also how we could ensure Greenwood would be differentiated from the other projects in this space.
 Going bundleless for development and adopting ESM were not new ideas, but we still found ourselves looking at the web dev landscape and thinking; what if we started from the "bottom" up with HTML, and then fanned out the workflow from there?
-We wanted to be able to layer greater and greater capabilities on top of each other, but with a critical eye on core vs plugin, longevity vs convenience, pragmatic vs popular.
+We wanted to be able to layer greater and greater capabilities on top of each other, but _with a critical eye on core vs plugin, longevity vs convenience, pragmatic vs popular_.
 We knew though that we would never want to sacrifice that core workflow of the trusted _index.html_ file, or getting so clever that user's of Greenwood would end up back in the arms of some custom DSL over HTML, or even worse, being required to start with JavaScript just to author a basic site.

-Now we obviously don't mean this sentiment so literally to the point that there would have been no point in even building Greenwood, but the fact of the matter is, the web (probably) won't "build" things like local dev servers and minifiers, or CDNs and serverless functions, but we do feel that for building a great website, it provides quite a lot!
+Now we obviously don't mean this sentiment so literally to the point that there would have been no point in even building Greenwood, but the fact of the matter is, the web (probably) won't "build" things like local dev servers and minifiers, npm, or CDNs and serverless functions, but we do feel that for building a great website, it provides quite a lot!
 So why not at least see how far it can get us and optimize for that?
-Our bet is that by leveraging the web as your framework, you and your contributors, and users (!), can benefit from the richness and resiliency the web platform provides natively.
+Our bet is that by [leveraging the web platform as your framework](/about/how-it-works/), you and your contributors, and users (!), can benefit from the richness and resiliency the web provides.

 All in all, this refreshing of our mindset was just the motivation we needed to be able come to you here now, a year later, with some highlights of our work in 2021 that we felt really stood out.

 ## The Year In Review